KranKRival/BootSoundNX/README.md

 ## Regarding Long BootSounds

 This is from a conversation with a tester of this sysmodule named @[pixeltester](https://github.com/pixeltester).
-Shoutout to this user for this find:
+Shoutout to that individual for this find:

 > Regarding the issue with the gap in the audio, I finally tested a long bootsound with two SD cards on the same Switch and there is quite a large variance as to where the gap occurs.
 Sandisk = the gap is very early in the bootsound, Samsung = the gap is in the middle of the bootsound.